 I left Mazama Village a bit after 1:30, making it back to the PCT at 2, roughly a four hour detour.
 Another half hour brought me to the Rim Trail Alternate, which over the course of three different trails, departs the PCT, heads to the rim of Crater Lake, and follows the west side of the rim north, eventually reconnecting with the PCT after roughly 11 miles.

-I got to the rim of Crater Lake around 3:30, only to find that the caldera was completely filled with smoke: you could barely even see Wizard Island, and the rim on the far side of the lake was completely obscured.
-Needless to say, this was a bit of a let-down.
+I got to the Crater Lake rim around 3:30, only to find that the caldera was completely filled with smoke: you could barely even see Wizard Island, and the rim on the far side of the lake was completely obscured.
+Needless to say, this was quite a let-down.

 There was one improvement, though, over the last time I was here: the 30+ feet of snow that had been piled up alongside the roads when I had been here that summer were not present.